seifehab1m/meetus/README.md

 - Users can log in using email `dev.aert@gmail.com` and password `helloworld`.
 - The login is handled through server-side actions and an API route to verify credentials.
 - **Redux Toolkit** is used for state management, storing the logged-in email and making it accessible across the entire application.
+- **Thunk middleware** is used for handling asynchronous logic, such as making API requests to verify the login credentials.

 ### Responsive Design